kayAbdulrazaq/100-days-of-code/kayLog.md

 **Today's Progress**: Forked 100DaysofCode repo on Github, Updated today's progress on it, Worked on FreeCodeCamp excercises.

 **Thoughts:** I still have so much to learn on using Github and Git.
 So overwhelming but I can do this.
-FreeCodeCamp is going fine.
+FreeCodeCamp is going fine (so far I have learnt how to linking images, creating border for an image, creating forms, inputs and buttons for the forms,lists.
 I can see the cat photo app tutorial coming on fine.
 I can't wait to create my own version from scratch on codepen!

 **Link to work:** [My 100 Days of Code repo] (https://github.com/kayAbdulrazaq/100-days-of-code)